T1D at School: Training the School Team to Support a Student with Diabetes

 You may choose to use the resources suggested here to do this training session yourself, if you feel comfortable (or if there’s no one else equipped to do so).
 If you prefer, and if it’s an option, you may turn to someone else to provide, or to help you provide the training for school staff.
 You may discuss possibilities with your child’s diabetes health care team, with the school nurse, or with other diabetes health care professionals.
 You may even know of another parent of a child with diabetes at the same school who is willing to help.

-<p”>In terms of existing educational sessions, The Community Education Services branch of Alberta Health Services offers (in Calgary, Alberta) a 1-1/2-hour “Back to School with Type 1 Diabetes” information session presented by the nurses and dieticians of the Alberta Children’s Hospital Diabetes Clinic.
-This presentation is for parents and teachers of children in Grades K-9.
+In terms of existing educational sessions, the Alberta Children’s Hospital Diabetes Clinic has a Type 1 Diabetes and School Powerpoint Presentation that you can access in the Information section of their website.
 At the end of the session participants will be able to describe the basics of diabetes management, identify the role of parents and teachers in diabetes management, and learn what steps to take when faced with low and high-blood sugar.
-Consider inviting your child’s teacher and/or principal to this presentation.

 In addition to individualized information about your child, his needs, and how diabetes is uniquely manifested for him (which is contained in your child’s Diabetes Care Plan), you may want to lead the training session with more general information about diabetes and guidelines for its management within the school environment.
 You may include topics such as: